MegaMoonBear/MegaMoonBear/README.md

 - 👋 Hi, I’m @MegaMoonBear  😄 Pronouns: She/Her (or They/Them)
 - ⚡ Fun fact: My username points to my prior life as a Japanese black bear researcher.
 I teach beginner Japanese and STEAM Innovation with Varsity Tutors.
 - 📫 Find me on LinkedIn: https://www.linkedin.com/in/meghan-carr-144b369
-- 👀 I am interested in SQL with my prior experience, then upskilling from a Data Analyst to a Data Scientist.
+- 👀 I am interested in Python, SQL, &/or JS with my prior experience, to upskill from Data Analyst to Data Scientist.
 I also like Python for various uses.
-What else should be in my Top 3?
+What else should focus on?
-- 🌱 I’m currently learning rudimentary HTML, CSS and soon Java.
+- 🌱 I’m currently learning Python - already started learning rudimentary HTML, CSS, JavaScript, and React.